TritonDataCenter/manatee/docs/user-guide.md

 node in a Manatee shard will not impact system read/write availability, even if it was the primary node in the shard.
 Reads are still available as long as there is _at least one_ active node left in the shard.
-Data integrity is never compromised -- Manatee has built in data divergence detection and will prevent data on the nodes from forking from each other.
+Data integrity is never compromised -- Manatee only allows save cluster transitions so that the primary will always have the complete set of data.

 Manatee also simplifies backups, restores and rebuilds.
 New nodes in the shard are automatically bootstrapped from existing nodes.
 If a node becomes